 Diffused Unpatterned Alopecia – DUPA

-Hair transplant surgery is generally not a good option for people who have DUPA due to instability of the scalp hair on the back and side areas of the scalp.
-Many people who have DUPA may suffer from other medical conditions that cause hair loss such as Iron Deficiency, thyroid or other hormonal imbalances or autoimmune disorders.
-Medical treatment could be helpful in treatment of this condition.
+Hair transplant surgery is generally not considered to be a good option for many people who have DUPA due to the overall instability of the scalp hair that is located on the back and side areas of the scalp.
+Many people who suffer from DUPA may also suffer from other medical conditions that can result in hair loss such as iron deficiency, thyroid or other hormonal imbalances or autoimmune disorders.
+Patients that are suffering from DUPA should schedule a consultation appointment with a board-certified doctor that can examine the patient and provide medical treatment options that will be helpful in the management of this condition.